-If an XT3 server must be connected to other XT or XS family servers with SCSI or SAS disks, these servers must run at least Multicam version 10.05.
+If an XS server must be connected to other XT or XS family servers, these servers must run at least Multicam version 10.05.

-5.5.2.
+5.6.2.
 Network Architectures

-To assemble an XNet2 network, EVS servers may be connected directly in a closed loop architecture or, using a dedicated hub, they may be connected in a star architecture as illustrated in the following figures..
+To assemble an XNet2 network, EVS servers may be connected directly in a closed loop architecture or, using a dedicated hub, they may be connected in a star architecture as illustrated in the following figures.